 Hawaii is a study in time.
 Powerful volcanoes burst out of the ocean floor, rip through the surface of the water and begin to build an island.
 Hundreds and even thousands of years later, the island is covered in greenery as the volcano dies.
 The ocean then pounds the island into bits to create white sand beaches while the rain begins to wash the island away.
 Then, just like that, the island sinks back into the sea.

 The only active volcano in Hawaii is on the Big Island which means the rest of Hawaii’s islands are washing away.
-And the problem is so bad that Oahu has barged in sand to revive its famous .
+And the problem is so bad that Oahu has barged in the sand to revive its famous Waikiki Beach.
 Don’t add to the problem.
 Leave rocks and sand on the island to preserve the natural beauty for future generations.

 Oxybenzone and octinoxate are chemicals that kill coral reefs.
 Unfortunately, these two chemicals are found in many sunscreens.
 The state has even passed a law banning sunscreens that contain the chemicals, but the law will not go into effect until January 1, 2021.
 But you don’t have to wait for the law to take action.
 It’s easy to pop online to order non-coral-killing sunscreen before you show up to the islands, and, if you have to buy sunscreen while in Hawaii, simply scan the ingredients for these two toxic chemicals.
 The coral will thank you, and your skin just might thank you, too.

 The two Hawaiian words that you’ll hear the most are Aloha and Mahalo.
 Aloha’s literal translation is somewhere spiritual.
-It means “the presence of divine breath” which is not so different from Namaste which some believe to mean “my spirit recognizes your spirit.”
-Aloha is a very heartfelt way of saying hello and goodbye, but it also expressed love, compassion and understanding.
+It means “the presence of divine breath” which is not so different from Namaste which some belief to mean “my spirit recognizes your spirit.”
+Aloha is a very heartfelt way of saying hello and goodbye, but it also expressed love, compassion, and understanding.

 Mahalo can simply mean thank you, but, just like Aloha, its meaning is much deeper.
 When you say Mahola to someone it means that you are thanking them for being a wonderful spirit.
 It also means to be thankful, grateful and even to rejoice for the gifts that make life worth living.

 Leis came to Hawaii with the very first Polynesian settlers.
-Ancient were made out of flowers, vines, shells, animal teeth, leaves, seeds, nuts and feathers.
+Ancient Hawaiian leis were made out of flowers, vines, shells, animal teeth, leaves, seeds, nuts, and feathers.
 Rival chiefs even had certain leis to symbolize a peace treaty or wartime.
 Through the centuries, leis became a way to show friendship, appreciation and a warm greeting.

 You’ll often be greeted at a tour, boat landing or airport with a lei, and there are a few rules when accepting the flowery gift.
 First, it’s is considered rude to reject the lei.
 Second, you should bow slightly to allow your greeter to place the lei around your neck.
 Thirdly, you should prominently display the lei with the majority of the flowery necklace hanging on your chest.
 Lastly, it is considered rude to take the lei off in the presence of the presenter.
 Basically, treat it like a kind gift that you are proud of.

-There is an abundance of flowers growing wild on the islands, especially on the .
+There is an abundance of flowers growing wild on the islands, especially on the Garden Isle of Kauai.
 In fact, there are so many wildflowers growing furiously in Hawaiian that the hibiscus blooms and dies within a single day.
 So don’t feel bad about plucking that tropical flower for her hair.

 It’s customary for Hawaiian women to wear a flower tucked behind a single ear, but the placement of the flower is a means of communication to would-be gentlemen callers.
 A flower placed behind the left ear means that she is spoken for while a flower behind the right ear means she is looking to meet the right person.